unders/viperfire/README.md

 - [ X ] Fix pagination
 - [ X ] merge db/path and path/path ...
 - [ X ] get() Fetch article from firestore
+- [ X ] set Date.now() on page load... so time is calculated relative to that...
 - [ ] Add centered message (when we cannot sing in due to network error...)
 - [ ] Add snackbar (to show error messages etc.)
 - [ ] Reporting error to stackdriver